-All outsourcing providers should be made aware of these provisions and required to comply with them.
+All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

 A. Electronic storage of files may be a practical way of dealing with storage, but reference should also be made to the Society’s Cloud Computing – Advice for the profession, the relevant BSI standards , ISO standards and ICO guidance.

 (1) Scanned documents should preferably be scanned into a native Portable Document Format (“PDF”).
 Failing that they should certainly be in a format that allows output in PDF and see explanatory note D, below.

 (2) Subject to compliance with this guidance, retaining a scanned copy having destroyed the original will be deemed compliant with the guidance on the Ownership and Destruction of Documents.
 It is prudent to keep original documents in a "buffer" following scanning for a period of 28 days prior to destruction so that they might be retrieved within that timescale if there is a problem, error, or client query in the interests of risk management.
 If an original document has not been scanned it should be retained in paper form in terms of that guidance.

 (3) In the event that original documents are to be destroyed the intent to do so should be intimated in writing to the client.
 Tacit consent such as acceptance of Terms of Engagement is acceptable.